 - Educational opportunities presented by our EMS Coordinator and supporting physicians on an "as requested" basis.

-These collaborations form solid partnerships that ensure expert medical care begins within moments of every 9-1-1 call - without losing precious time during travel to the hospital.
+These collaborations form solid community partnerships that ensure expert medical care begins within moments of every 9-1-1 call.